 Scott County Park Trails (29.3 miles): The 1280-acre Scott County Park is the largest in the county and offers a variety of hiking, mountain biking, and equestrian trails.

-- Duck Creek Bike Path (13.5 miles): This Davenport path starts at Emeis Park and runs right through the heart of Davenport and Bettendorf.
-There are eight city parks along this path that are great for rest stops and lunch times.
-Hiking or biking, it doesn’t matter; you’re sure to enjoy your family time on the Duck Creek Bike Path.
+Duck Creek Bike Path (14.8 miles): This Davenport path starts at Emeis Park and runs right through the heart of Davenport and Bettendorf.
+There are eight city parks along this path that are great for rest stops and picnic lunches.

-- Ben Butterworth Parkway/Great River Trail (62.5 miles): This Illinois Path is great for families who bike a lot and want to travel farther.
-You can park anywhere along it and take a delightful family hike as well.
-This trail heads along the Mississippi through Rock Island, Moline, Hampton and all the way to Savanna.
-Favorite parks along this trail include Schweibert Park and Empire Park.
+Ben Butterworth Parkway/Great River Trail (62.5 miles): This Illinois Path is great for families who bike a lot and want to travel farther.
+This trail heads along the Mississippi through Rock Island, Moline, Hampton, and all the way to Savanna.
+You can park your car anywhere along it and visit a QC family favorite park: Schweibert Park.

-- Kiwanis Trail (6.5 miles): This biking trail runs along the Rock River in Illinois and is great for families because its super flat.
-Be sure to check out the Backwater Gamblers show schedule for another fun family activity to do along your bike trip!
+Kiwanis Trail (6.5 miles): This biking trail runs along the Rock River in Illinois and is great for new riders because it has minimal hills.
+In the summer, be sure to check out the Backwater Gamblers show schedule for another fun family activity to do!

-- Sheridan Meadow Park (3 miles): This Eldridge path begins in Sheridan Meadows Park and travels north several miles to Long Grove.
-You’ll probably run into someone you know as you bike or hike along it.
+Sheridan Meadow Park (3 miles): This Eldridge path begins in Sheridan Meadows Park and travels north several miles to Long Grove.

-- Paul Skettington Memorial Trail (Dewitt): This trail in Dewitt runs along Silver Creek and is approximately 1.3 miles long.
-This biking trail also offers several single track mountain bike trails as well.
+Paul Skettington Memorial Trail (1.3 miles): This trail in Dewitt runs along Silver Creek and offers several single-track mountain bike trails as well.